jupyter-book/jupyter-book/docs/start/build.md

 This will generate a fully-functioning HTML site using a **static site generator**.
 The site will be placed in the `_build/html` folder.
-You can then open the pages in the site by entering that folder and opening the `html` files with your web browser.
+You can then open the pages in the site by navigating to that folder and opening the `html` files with your web browser.

 :::{note}